Uniswap/v3-new-chain-deployments/README.md

 # Update Info Site
 The [info.uniswap.org](https://info.uniswap.org) is another key piece of the Uniswap Ecosystem, where users go to get reliable data.
 Having a working Subgraph is a requirement for this step.
 If The Graph does not yet support your chain, these instructions will not work for you.
 You may either proceed without adding your chain to [info.uniswap.org](https://info.uniswap.org) or feel free to propose another solution to support it.

 If you were able to get a Subgraph working you can proceed to add your chain to the Info site.
-The process will be similar to updating the Interface, we recommend referencing the changes made for a recent integration ([Celo example](https://github.com/Uniswap/v3-info/)) to better understand the changes required.
+The process will be similar to updating the Interface, we recommend referencing the changes made for the recent ([Celo integration](https://github.com/Uniswap/v3-info/pull/235)) to better understand the changes required.

 At a high level, the changes will be:

- - **[ TODO ]**
+ - Add the respective chains subgraph clients (follow the pattern in ./apollo/client.ts)
+ - Add constants and links:
+   - chain id to supported chain id (see ./constants/chains.ts)
+   - token list (see ./constants/lists.ts)
+   - Multicall contract address (see ./constants/multicall)
+   - explorer link (see ./src/utils)
+ - Look and feel
+   - similar to the interface, add the logo svg (see assets/images)
+   - add the network info (see constants/networks)
+   - display the logo follow the pattern in ./components/CurrencyLogo
+   - display native currency price (see ./components/header/TopBar.tsx)
+ - Add the network to the network dropdown (./menu/NetworkDropdown)

  Once you've made the changes and tested them locally, submit a PR to the open source [Info Repo](https://github.com/Uniswap/v3-info/).